Manvers Township

 The Township of Manvers (area 69923 acre) was a municipality in the former Victoria County, now the city of Kawartha Lakes, in the Canadian province of Ontario.

 History

-From 1792 to 1974 Manvers Township was located in Durham County, which was united with Northumberland County in 1800 for administrative purposes.
+From 1792 to 1973 Manvers Township was located in Durham County, which was united with Northumberland County in 1800 for administrative purposes.

 The township was officially established in 1816 and named in honour of Charles Pierrepont, 1st Earl Manvers.
 At that time land grants were made to United Empire Loyalists, retiring soldiers and other friends of the crown.

-In 1974, an extensive re-organization of municipal administrative divisions took place.
-Durham County was separated from Northumberland County, renamed the Regional Municipality of Durham and incorporated most of the former Ontario County; in the process, Manvers Township was transferred to the County of Victoria.
+Effective January 1, 1974, an extensive re-organization of municipal administrative divisions took place.
+Durham County was separated from Northumberland County and merged with most of the adjacent Ontario County to form the Regional Municipality of Durham.
+As part of this process Manvers Township was transferred to the County of Victoria.

 Effective January 1, 2001, Victoria County was dissolved and its municipalities and townships were amalgamated; the new administrative municipal division was named the City of Kawartha Lakes.